Vande Mataram: Composition

 "Vande Mataram was one of the most popular songs of protest during the Indian independence movement.
 The colonial government in response banned the book and made the recital of the song in public a crime.
 The colonial government imprisoned many independence activists for disobeying the order, but workers and general public repeatedly violated the ban many times by gathering together in the presence of colonial officials and singing it.
 Rabindranath Tagore sang Vande Mataram in 1896 at the Calcutta Congress Session held at Beadon Square.
 Dakhina Charan Sen sang it five years later in 1901 at another session of the Congress at Calcutta.
 Poet Sarala Devi Chaudurani sang the song in the Benares Congress Session in 1905.
 Lala Lajpat Rai started a journal called Vande Mataram from Lahore.
 Hiralal Sen made India's first political film in 1905 which ended with the chant.
 Matangini Hazra's last words as she was shot to death by the Crown police were Vande Mataram.

 In 1907, Bhikaiji Cama (1861–1936) created the first version of India's national flag (the Tiranga) in Stuttgart, Germany, in 1907.
 It had Vande Mataram written on it in the middle band.

 A book titled Kranti Geetanjali published by Arya Printing Press (Lahore) and Bharatiya Press (Dehradun) in 1929 contains first two stanzas of this lyric on page 11 as Matra Vandana and a ghazal (Vande Mataram) composed by Bismil was also given on its back, i.e. page 12.
 The book written by the famous martyr of Kakori Pandit Ram Prasad Bismil was proscribed by the colonial government.

 Mahatama Gandhi supported adoption and the singing of the Vande Mataram song.
-In January 1946, in a speech in Guwahati (Assam), he urged that "Jai Hind should not replace Vande-mataram".
+In January 1946, in a speech given in Guwahati (Assam), he urged that "Jai Hind should not replace Vande-mataram".
 He reminded everyone present that Vande-mataram was being sung since the inception of the Congress.
 He supported the "Jai Hind" greeting, but remanded that this greeting should not be to the exclusion of Vande Mataram.
 Gandhi was concerned that those who discarded Vande Mataram given the tradition of sacrifice behind it, one day would discard "Jai Hind" also.